Western allies have little chance of influencing Libya

 The Marines are part of a special force created after last year's attack on the U.S. consulate in Benghazi, Libya in which ambassador Chris Stevens and three other Americans were killed.

-But U.S. defence officials made clear its remit was to respond to limited crises that threaten U.S. government officials and citizens in the Mediterranean region, including North Africa.
+But U.S. defense officials made clear its remit was to respond to limited crises that threaten U.S. government officials and citizens in the Mediterranean region, including North Africa.

 The potential for drone strikes likewise remains very limited.
 Used in Pakistan's tribal areas bordering Afghanistan and in Yemen to target Islamist militants linked to al Qaeda, they are not designed to restore stability in a complex civil conflict like the one in Libya.